 Give us a call at 323-248-9379 or email us at [email protected]

 Our working hours are Weekdays between 9am and 7pm.
 Sessions are by appointment only and are scheduled in advance on a weekly basis.

 Our evening appointments take place between 5 and 7pm and are filled quickly.
 We understand that it's difficult to discuss with employers and hope you can find a way to schedule during your work week.
 We can create a letter for employers if you desire.

 We currently do not have weekend hours available.

 How will I schedule my appointments?

 Once we've made the initial appointment by phone, we will send you an invite to our Therapy Portal in which we will schedule your appointments.
 In general we will set up weekly appointments for the same time every week.

 Do you accept insurance?
 How does insurance work?

 We are phasing out our previous relationships with insurance providers.
-There are many reasons for this, the most important of which is that we believe therapy is a relationship between a therapist and their client, and we don't like third-party involvement in our work with you.
-Insurance involvement compromises confidentiality as your diagnosis (required for insurance billing), dates of treatment and sometimes your session notes are information that can be accessed by your insurance company and become part of your permanent medical history.
+There are many reasons for this, the most important of which is that we believe therapy is a relationship between a therapist and their client, and we prefer to work without third-party involvement in our work with you.
+Insurance involvement can potentially compromise confidentiality.
+Your diagnosis (required for insurance billing), dates of treatment and sometimes your session notes are information that can be accessed by your insurance company and become part of your permanent medical history.

 Another reason we are a private-pay counseling center is because insurance companies require us to provide a DSM mental diagnosis for billing.
 Most of our clients do not come to us with a diagnosable illness, rather they are healthy individuals who are going through a tough time and need some extra support.